bartr/autogitops/README.md

 - Create `deploy/bootstrap` tree
 - Create `deploy/apps` tree
   - Create a directory per cluster in each tree
     - Add `config.json` to each directory in both trees
+- We automate this as part of our cluster bootstrap

 ## Setting up Flux